-4. Practice Monitor/Billing Monitor/Worksite Monitor [Uniform Standard #7]
+43. Practice Monitor/Billing Monitor/Worksite Monitor [Uniform Standard #7]

-Within ninety (90) days of the effective date of this Decision, respondent shall submit to the Board or its designee for prior approval, the name and qualifications of a psychologist who has agreed to serve as a [practice monitor]/[billing monitor][worksite monitor].
-The [practice monitor][billing monitor] shall (1) be a California-licensed psychologist with a clear and current license; (2) have no prior business, professional, personal or other relationship with respondent; and (3) not be the same person as respondent's therapist.
+Within ninety (90) thirty (30) days of the effective date of this Decision, respondent shall submit to the Board or its designee for prior approval, the name and qualifications of a psychologist who has agreed to serve as a [practice monitor]/[billing monitor][worksite monitor].
+The [practice monitor][billing monitor] shall (1) be a California-licensed psychologist with a clear and current license of at least five years duration; (2) have no prior business, professional, personal or other relationship with respondent; and (3) not be the same person as respondent's therapist. have no prior or current business or personal relationship with respondent, or other relationship that could reasonably be expected to compromise the ability of the monitor to render fair and unbiased reports to the Board (4) (3) have completed a minimum of six (6) hours supervision coursework.
 The monitor's education and experience shall be in the same field of practice as that of the respondent.
 The [practice monitor] [billing monitor] may also serve as a worksite monitor, if ordered for a substance-abusing licensee, as long as he or she also meets the requirements of the Uniform Standards for a worksite monitor.

-Once approved, the monitor shall submit to the Board or its designee a plan by which respondent's practice shall be monitored.
-Monitoring shall consist of a least one hour per week of individual face to face meetings and shall continue during the entire probationary period unless modified or terminated by the Board or its designee.
+Once approved, the monitor(s) shall submit to the Board or its designee a plan for approval by which respondent's practice shall be monitored.
+The executive officer or, in his or her absence, his or her designee may-amend the plan to increased or decreased-the frequency of monitoring sessions with notice to both the monitor and probationer.
+Monitoring frequency and shall consist of at least one hour of individual face to face meetings every two weeks and shall continue during the entire probationary period unless modified-or terminated by the Board or its designee.
 The respondent shall provide the [practice] [billing] monitor with a copy of this Decision and access to respondent's fiscal and/or patient records.
 Respondent shall obtain any necessary patient releases to enable the [practice] [billing] monitor to review records and to make direct contact with patients.
 Respondent shall execute a release authorizing the monitor to divulge any information that the Board may request.
-It shall be respondent's responsibility to assure that the monitor submits written reports to the Board or its designee on a quarterly basis verifying that monitoring has taken place and providing an evaluation of respondent's performance.